SotongDJ/sdmplayer-kt/README.md

 ### Read [License] before you make any action

 SotongDJ mplayer control script set for Kindle Touch Launcher (sdmplayer-kt) is a set of script that use to extend the music playback function of Kindle Touch. sdmplayer-kt use GPL 3.0 License.
-In this README, I will show you the Installation, the History, the To Do List (Future dev functions list), the Branch list and the License of sdmplayer-kt.
+In this README, I will show you the Installation, the History, the structure, the To Do List (Future dev functions list), the Branch list and the License of sdmplayer-kt.

 Installation [Under Construction]
 -------------------------------------